Knowledge management and learning management systems. What do these terms mean, why are they important to your business and what should you know?

 And last, but certainly not least, eLearning or learning management systems are what pave the way for a strong foundation of knowledge management because they let businesses create customized training programs and education.
 A lot of the technologies above interact with one another.

-There is a specifically defined model of Knowledge Management which includes four components.
+There is a specifically defined model of KM which includes four components.
 Those components are socialization, externalization, combination, and internalization.
 Nonaka and Takeuchi developed this model, and it’s called the SECI Model for Knowledge Management.

 Our next section is about how to take this model and use it along with your learning management system to strengthen your organization.